 Temporary Teaching License in Thailand

 A temporary teaching permit is something that the school will apply for on a teacher’s behalf as soon as they begin work there.
+It's a waiver for the requirements of the standard teaching license.
 It is granted for two years and allows the school time to get the teacher to meet the requirements of the TCT to obtain a teaching license from them.

 Previously, at the end of two years the school had to be able to show the TCT that there had been progression in meeting the TCT requirements and if there had been, the school was able to apply for a subsequent temporary teaching permit.

 As to what defined progression, that is a more difficult question to answer and it was reported that it could depend on the particular school’s influence and status.

 Presently, it seems a lot clearer.
 A school can apply for a temporary teaching permit of two years for a new foreign teacher.
 It can do this another two times giving that teacher six years to meet the TCT’s requirements for licensing.